-- employ high quality design that respects the scale, architecture, rhythm, height and character of existing established development and building arrangements including materials, boundary types, arrangement of front gardens and landscaping; and - b) provide high quality and sustainable design as outlined in Building for Life 12; and - c) Incorporate measures to protect the amenity for existing and future residents; and - d) provide a range of housing choices in terms of size and type, taking into account local housing needs; and - e) include an element of affordable housing, where viable, as specified in the most up to date Development Plan and ensure that affordable housing is indistinguishable from other housing on the site; and - f) ensure safe access to and from the site by all modes of transport including pedestrian and cycle routes.
+- a) results in high quality sustainable design that reflects Building for Life principles and respects the scale, architecture, rhythm, height and character of existing established development and building arrangements including materials, boundary types, arrangement of front gardens and where appropriate landscaping and - c) does not adversely impact upon the amenity of existing and future residents and - d) provides a range of housing choices in terms of size and type, taking into account local housing needs and - e) includes an element of affordable housing, where viable, using the target percentages and thresholds specified in the most up to date evidence and/or Local plan and ensures that affordable housing is indistinguishable from other housing on the site and - f) ensures safe access to and from the site by all modes of transport including pedestrian and cycle routes.

-7.3.3 Policy Intention: To deliver an appropriate amount of high quality housing, both in design and sustainability, to support the continued vitality of Witton Gilbert village and incorporate the Building for Life 12 principles into planning policy.
+7.3.3 Policy Intention: To deliver an appropriate amount of high quality housing, both in design and sustainability, to support the continued vitality of the Neighbourhood Plan Area and incorporate the current Building for Life principles into planning policy.